Numerical simulation of common envelope stage in close binary systems: comparison between Newtonian and modified gravity: The stable model of red giant in simulations and binary system setup

-We place the white dwarf in the center of the coordinate system and we place the red giant so that the white dwarf is close to surface of the red giant (this corresponds to the initial distance between RG core and WD $\sim 57.5 R_{\odot}$).
+We place the RG in the center of the coordinate system and we place the RG so that the RG is close to surface of the RG (this corresponds to the initial distance between RG core and WD $\sim 57.5 R_{\odot}$).
 Initial x-coordinate of RG is positive and y-coordinate is zero; the components of the binary system rotate in (x,y)-plane clockwise.
 Velocities are taken as corresponding to the circular orbits of the components.
 For the Voronoi mesh, we utilize the exact (hydrodynamics) Riemann solver, and for self-gravity of the gas envelope we utilize the standard tree-based algorithm.
 To prevent the loss of the scattering gas mass, the box size is specified as approximately 100 times larger than the initial radius of the binary system, with periodic boundary conditions.

 Our test calculations show that the accuracy of calculations for RG consisting of $5\times 10^5$ particles is insufficient.
 On a scale of 100 days, the relative loss of initial total energy, which should be conserved, reaches up to 16 \%.
 We use the model with $\sim 1.1\times 10^6$ particles because this allows to reduce the energy loss to 6\%.
 The energy balance for the cores and the shell is depicted on Fig. \ref{fig:energy_diagrams_Newton}.
 From these dependencies one can see that, in the process of evolution, thermal energy of the shell converts to kinetic energy of the cores.